 How are our branded physical moments woven together by a digital pathway?

-The Store as a Set
+The store as a set

 It may be common for all major experiential stores to be streaming events live to home audiences via a designated media channel.
 How will this impact store design and aesthetics?
 The ‘selfie’ changed female face make-up culture with the popularity of contouring; it’s important what your skin looks like on camera.
 Instagram changed fashion culture with ‘instagrammable’ outfits; aesthetics trumps quality.
-Will stores use materials and colours that translate to video backdrops above all else?
+Will stores use materials and colours that translate to video backdrops?
 If the quantity of video viewers exceeds local foot traffic coming into the store, surely what people see through the lens of a camera is the top priority.
 Will stores have designated sections for streaming content or connecting with live virtual audiences across the globe?
 Crowds might gather around this part of the store like they do around sets of live news shows.
 Or perhaps stores might become the ideal stage for product photo shoots.
-Imagine the synergies in customer journey by connecting an online product display to products you display in store.
+Imagine the synergies created in the customer journey by connecting an online product display to products you display in-store.

 Technology is being integrated into our lives in many ways.
 None more so than through the use of video calls and live streaming.
 As we spend more time online and attached to our phones, a digital-social connection is the norm.
 Our readiness to use our phones and make video calls is a huge opportunity for retail.
 Customers can connect to stores anywhere, while access to knowledge or expertise can be accessed in any store, no matter what the location.
 The prevalence of digital connections will change the way the physical store is used across many retail sectors.